-4. Broader experience of a range of sports and activities offered to all pupils Key ACHIEVEMENTS Meadowside use a number of clubs and coaches to children before and after school (basketball, street dance, tennis, football, girls football, fitness, new age curling and Archery).
-Staff are also offering a KS1 sports club, a KS2 netball club and a lunch time football tournament.
-Year 5 children are trained in sports leadership and to deliver lunchtime competitions and sports activities.
-Outside clubs brought in to promote and engage children's interests and skills e.g. Northampton Saints and Northampton Cricket Club Impact on PARTICIPATION Impact on ATTAINMENT 5.
-Increased participation in competitive sport Key ACHIEVEMENTS KS2 to take part in intra competitions 3 times a term using the KSSP School Games framework.
+Staff offered regular PE CPD.
+Mrs Flavell to attend courses and cascade to teaching staff during staff meetings.
+Staff to complete a questionnaire to tailor CPD where it is required.
+A trained swimming teacher employed to delivered the curriculum and to lead the delivery of swimming across the year group.
+Impact on PARTICIPATION Impact on ATTAINMENT 4.
+Broader experience of a range of sports and activities offered to all pupils Key ACHIEVEMENTS Meadowside use a number of clubs and coaches to offer children before and after school (basketball, gymnastics, tennis, football, girls football, new age curling and archery, yoga and netball).
+Staff are also offering a KS1 sports/yoga club, a KS2 netball club and a lunch time football tournament.
+Year 5/6 children are trained in sports leadership and to deliver lunchtime competitions and sports activities.
+Outside clubs brought in to promote and engage children's interests and skills e.g., Northampton Saints, Northampton Cricket Club and Kettering Town Football Club Impact on PARTICIPATION Impact on ATTAINMENT 5.
+Increased participation in competitive sport Key ACHIEVEMENTS A member of staff is allocated to organise and run events.
+KS2 to take part in intra competitions 3 times a term using the KSSP School Games framework.
 KS2 to take part in an inter competition 3 times a term Using the Year 5 Sports Crew.
 KS2 to take part in self competitive activities 3 times a term using the Year 6 Sports Crew.
-Impact on PARTICIPATION Impact on ATTAINMENT
+Impact on ATTAINMENT